dimanech/atlas-guide/README.md

 ### `.atlasrc.json`

-By default atlas search for configuration in `.atlasrc.json` file in root of the project.
+By default atlas search for configuration in `.atlasrc.json` file in the root of the project.

 Minimal configuration: